 Human trafficking is modern day slavery.
 Victims of human trafficking are subjected to force, fraud, or coercion, for the purpose of sexual exploitation and/or forced labor.

-What’s more, having such a diverse population makes it relatively easy for trafficking victims to blend in with the rest of society.
+Houston’s diverse population makes victims harder to identify, as it is easier for them to be missed in our large and varied population.
 All of these features effortlessly facilitate the transportation of both domestic (US Citizens and Legal Permanent Residents) and international victims (Foreign-born).

-The harsh reality is; there is an estimated 21 million people who are enslaved worldwide.
-Victims of human trafficking are both, from the United States and foreign born.
-They are women, men, teenagers and young children.
+The harsh reality is that there is an estimated 21 million people who are enslaved worldwide.
+Research from the University of Texas shows that 313,000 are estimated to reside in Texas.
+Many misconceptions exist about human trafficking, one of which includes the idea that most victims are foreign born.
+The reality proves that human trafficking is in fact both a global and local problem.
+Victims are women, men, teenagers and young children.
 This is a crime we cannot ignore and it will take all of us coming together to bring an end to human trafficking.